 Renters insurance is essential protection for all parties involved.
 As a landlord or property manager, you want to be sure your investment is taken care of, should something unforeseen occur.
 You also want to make sure your tenants have security so they can recover from any damages that may happen in the future.
 When your lessees carry proper coverage, everyone’s risks are mitigated.

 Are you unsure how to navigate conversations revolving around renters insurance?
-Our team at Bay Management Group is happy to help.
+Our team at Bay Property Management Group is happy to help.
 Whether you have questions about the type of coverage you’re allowed to require your tenants to carry, or you need help ensuring your lease agreements are written in a way that best protects your investments, you can count on our team of expert property management professionals to guide the way.
 Touch base with us so we can talk about renters insurance policy best practices today!